-Not adopted in accordance with section 126 of the Act
+- Adopted in accordance with section 92 of the Act

+- Not adopted in accordance with section

+92 of the Act

-Where Council has adopted a Strategic Resource Plan in accordance with section 126 of the Act it must also provide details of the date of adoption of the current Strategic Resource Plan.
-Where Council has not adopted a Strategic Resource Plan in accordance with section 126 of the Act it must provide a reason.
+Where Council has an Asset plan, it must also provide details of the adoption date of the current plan.
+Where Council has no plan, it must provide a reason.